kristianmandrup/cms-layouts/README.md

 To create snippets of Jade that can be reused across multiple pages.

+Take a look at `cms-blocks.html` for the most complete *entity form* page.
+The top and bottom menus need some *LUV*, however most of the required actions and form fields should be included (speak to Ankush).

 ### Pages

 Demonstrate the UI concepts for eah page